Our Team at Dignity Brain Health in Boston

 A.B., UNIVERSITY OF VERMONT

-Yusuf Lenfest, M.T.S., M.Sc. is a TMS Therapy Clinician who has graduate degrees from Harvard (M.T.S.) and the London School of Economics and Political Science (M.Sc.), and an undergraduate degree from the University of Vermont (A.B.).
+Yusuf Lenfest, M.T.S., M.Sc. has graduate degrees from Harvard (M.T.S.) and the London School of Economics and Political Science (M.Sc.), and an undergraduate degree from the University of Vermont (A.B.).
 While at Harvard, Yusuf was a Harvard Global Health Ambassador, and was awarded the Student Fellowship at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, where he researched the relationship between neuroscience, law, and religion.
-Yusuf is planning to become a physician, and is interested in the ways that psychiatry and neurology can intersect with ethics, philosophy, anthropology, and religion and spirituality to improve patient caregiving.
-He grew up in Vermont and has traveled and lived in Yemen and England.
+Yusuf is interested in the ways that psychiatry and neurology can intersect with ethics, philosophy, anthropology, and religion and spirituality to improve patient caregiving.
+He grew up in Vermont and has lived in the Middle East and England.

 Jacqueline Shen, B.Sc.